 Our loved ones will experience difficulty in getting dressed by themselves.
 Also, eating has become a significant problem.
 As a caregiver, you have an essential role to play.
 Gently help your loved one in getting dressed or while eating.
 Also, help them with their hygiene.
 Mealtime is a difficult time due to the tremors their experience.
 In such cases, serve them meals that are easy for them to eat.
 You can also help them with plastic ware so that it doesn’t break, even if they drop it.
 In severe cases, it is best to feed them the food so that they can adequately finish their meal.
 Furthermore, it is always good to encourage them to carry out their activities independently so that they are not dependent on every slight movement.

 Parkinson’s disease is a disabling condition that brings along several challenges.

-Enrolled in some support groups.
+I am enrolled in some support groups.

 This will help your loved one to socialize with the same age group suffering from the same condition.
 Exchanging thoughts and views will help drive away loneliness and depression.
 Your duty as a caregiver will be to have appropriate transportation for attending the support group meetings.

 Parkinson’s disease can present swallowing and eating problems.